NEF developed the SROI methodology in the UK and still occasionally offers consultancy and training on Social Return on Investment (SROI).

 - It draws on:

-- The extensive SROI experience of an expert team based at the New Economics Foundation (NEF) and NEF Consulting.
+- The extensive SROI experience of an expert team based at the New Economics Foundation (NEF).
 NEF co-wrote the Cabinet Office Guide to SROI.

 - NEF’s wealth of experience of measuring and valuing outcomes and the Centre for Wellbeing’s latest research into wellbeing measurement.